drshahizan/learn-django/materials/django/topic/2-create.md

 pip install django
 ```

-### 2. Create a new project: Once you have installed Django, you can create a new project by running the following command in your terminal or command prompt:
+### 2. Create a new project
+Once you have installed Django, you can create a new project by running the following command in your terminal or command prompt:

 ```
 django-admin startproject projectname